 To his surprise, the girl reached down and rolled up her pant leg to reveal a crippled leg that was supported by a large metal brace.
 She looked up at the owner and softly replied, ‘Well, I’m not much of a runner, and this puppy needs someone who understands.”

 Don’t make assumptions about other people’s wants, needs, or abilities.
 Every one of us has our own weaknesses, whether it’s physical or mental.

 The trick is to not allow your weaknesses to slow you down, and instead, find others in the world who can support you.
 Find and surround yourself with people who challenge you to reach your potential.

 Final Thoughts on Inspirational Stories

-Some of these inspirational stories left me astounded for a minute because of their strong impact, and I hope they had the same impact on you.
+Some of these inspirational stories of success and hope left me astounded for a minute because of their strong impact, and I hope they had the same impact on you.
 They truly do make you think, and the images in your mind that they create are memorable.